Maybe you’re one of the lucky ones. Your target market overwhelmingly chooses you over the competition because of your clear technical advantage.

 Your superior technology likely leads to legitimate marketing claims that you can do something the competition cannot.
 That claim usually comes in the form of a process specification.
 Examples of process specifications include:

-- Distance that a commercial airliner can fly
+- The distance that a commercial airliner can fly

 - Film uniformity for thin-film deposition equipment